 Belafonte, 3 Place Saint-Paul

-A small cozy bar with a large terrace located in the old town part of Lyon.
-The tap list is quite good with a couple of inhouse beers (possibility that they could be brewed on site) and the bottles list over 200 is very similar to the ones of Dikkenek cafe, some imagination goes into the beer menu but the French list is both light and expensive.
+A small cosy bar with a large terrace located in the old town part of Lyon.
+The tap list is quite good with a couple of inhouse beers (possibility that they could be brewed on site) and the bottles list over 200 is very similar to the ones of Dikkenek café, some imagination goes into the beer menu but the French list is both light and expensive.
 Lots of less serious Belgian stuff creeps in when the better local brewers should really be supported.
 Prices are OK, service is good plus they have several snacks such as bread with tapenade.
 Otto says between 18.00 and 21.00 is happy hour.
 Then you can drink a pint of Craft beer for about 6 Euro's!
 That's cool!
 The nice outside terrace where you can watch interesting people go by is great on a sunny evening.

 The Bars;